awnigharbia/react-animation-loaders/README.md

 # React-animation-loaders

-- A small tiny package for react loaders
+- A small tiny library for react loaders

 ## Installing
 ```